AdaCore/gnatstudio/docs/users_guide/tools.rst

 item, and uses it to decorate source code through line highlighting and coverage annotations.

-You will find all coverage related operations in the :menuselection:`Tools --> Coverage` menu.
-Before GPS can load coverage information, it must be computed, for example by using the :menuselection:`Tools --> Coverage --> Gcov --> Compute coverage files` menu.
+You will find all coverage related operations in the :menuselection:`Analyze --> Coverage` menu.
+Before GPS can load coverage information, it must be computed, for example by using the :menuselection:`Analyze --> Coverage --> Gcov --> Compute coverage files` menu.
 After each coverage computation, GPS tries to load the needed information and reports errors for missing or corrupted :file:`.gcov` files.